Northeast Regional Tour of Shakespeare

 Student Matinees

-If full, in-school productions aren’t possible, students can still experience the magic of Touring Productions at a student matinee performance at the Tina Packer Playhouse at Shakespeare & Company in Lenox, Mass.
-2023 dates are pending; to be added to the matinee schedule announcement list, email us.
+If full, in-school productions aren’t possible, students can still experience the magic of the Northeast Regional Tour of Shakespeare with a student matinee performance at Shakespeare & Company’s Tina Packer Playhouse in Lenox, Mass.

 Financial Assistance